 As time went on I grew and evolved.
 Signs and messages became my Lifeline - something to kindle a flicker of hope, something to keep me afloat in the deep, dark waters of grief.
 Each sign strengthened my faith, encouraged me to move forward and try to find some happiness, some purpose as days blended one into the other.

 Even the grandchildren received signs, but they didn’t realize it, of course.

-In February of 2012, Daughter, her family, another grandchild and I went to Fort Myers for a winter escape.
+In February of 2012, Brenda, her family, another grandchild and I went to Fort Myers for a winter escape.
 We stayed at the Pink Shell Resort, a beautiful hotel right on the beach.

 One morning about half-way through our vacation, we were on our way to breakfast.

 “Who’s Missing”?
-Asks Five-year-old Granddaughter, as we step into the hotel elevator.
+Asks Five-year-old Jasmine, as we step into the hotel elevator.